Sooty mold: Description

-Sooty mold is a collective, self-descriptive term for a number of different fungi; it is a black, powdery coating adhering to plants and their fruit or environmental objects.
+Sooty mold is a collective, self-descriptive term for a number of different fungi.
+It is a black, powdery coating adhering to plants and their fruit or environmental objects.

 Biology

-The ecology of the different species, their interactions, relationship to the host are little understood.
+The ecology of the different species, their interactions, relationship to the host are barely understood.
 A chance observation of a Microcyclospora tardicrescens inhibiting the growth of the fruit pathogen Colletotrichum fioriniae in dual culture tests, yielded trichothecolone acetate and its (S)-7-hydroxy derivative as active principles for the interaction between M. tardicrescens and C. fioriniae.

 Common genera of sooty mold fungi found are Aethaloderma, Capnodium, Cladosporium, Euantennaria, Scorias, and Trichomerium.

-Other genera causing sooty molds are Alternaria, Cladosporium, Aureobasidium, Antennariella, Limacinula, Scorias, Meliola, and Capnodium.
+Other genera found in sooty mold are Mycosphaerella, Aureobasidium, Vishniacozyma, Sarcinomyces, Sarocladium, Alternaria, and Erythrobasidium.

-Sooty mold grows particularly well on plants that produce a sugary exudate, if they are infested by honeydew secreting insects such as aphids, scales and the whitefly, or when infested by insects that suck sap from the host plant.
+Sooty mold grows particularly well on plants which produce a sugary exudate, if they are infested by honeydew secreting insects such as aphids, scales and the whitefly, or when infested by insects that suck sap from the host plant.

 Plants commonly affected

 Sooty mold is commonly seen on the leaves of ornamental plants such as azaleas, gardenias, camellias, crepe myrtles, Mangifera and laurels.
 Karuka is affected by sooty mold caused by Meliola juttingii.
 Plants located under pecan or hickory trees are particularly susceptible to sooty mold, because honeydew-secreting insects often inhabit these trees.
 The honeydew can rain down on neighboring and understory plants.
-Occasionally citrus may exude sweet sticky secretions and sooty molds can grow on these.
+Citrus may occasionally exude sweet sticky secretions and sooty molds can grow on these.

 Effect

-The fungus itself does little harm to the plant; it merely blocks sunlight, and very rarely may stunt a plant's growth and yellow its foliage.
+The fungus itself does little harm to the plant.
+It merely blocks sunlight, and very rarely may stunt a plant's growth and yellow its foliage.
 Thus, sooty mold is essentially a cosmetic problem in the garden, as it is unsightly and can coat most of a plant in a matter of days or weeks.